We protect people and the businesses they run.™

 Note that the federal regulations require a “systematic” inspection, repair, and maintenance program, but they leave the details up to you.

-PM schedules
+PM Schedules

 The actual maintenance portion of PM is composed of scheduled and standardized inspections and maintenance.
 This is sometimes referred to as the vehicles’ “scheduled service,” or simply “service.”
 PM services are commonly designated as A, B, C, D, etc. As you move down the alphabet from A to B and so on, the PM service (and time required) increases in complexity.

-PM A service is also known as a “maintenance check-out” or “safety inspection” and generally consists of a safety check and lubrication as well as checks of key components such as brakes, lights, tire condition and inflation, and fluids.
+PM A Service is also known as a “maintenance check-out” or “safety inspection” and generally consists of a safety check and lubrication as well as checks of key components such as brakes, lights, tire condition and inflation, and fluids.
 It also includes checking and adjusting high-wear components.
 The normal interval for “A” service is between 1,500 and 2,500 miles on light vehicles, and between 5,000 and 10,000 miles on medium- and heavy-duty vehicles.

 Typically, these PM As are scheduled at half of the oil change interval of the vehicle.